Morivy/vtland/faq.md

 It will have everything you should expect from such games, including, but not limited to:

-• Complex signaling and scheduling
+• Complex signaling and orders

-• A variety of locomotives, each with different characteristics and visuals
+• A variety of unique locomotives

 • Different railcars for different cargo